Swirl vs Drivee AI: Which AI Tool Actually Wins for Car Dealerships in 2026?

 But there is a meaningful difference between an AI that responds to messages and an AI that actively sells.
 Drivee AI handles the inbox.
 Swirl handles the buyer journey.
 When a buyer arrives on a dealership website and starts asking about a specific SUV trim, they're not sending a form lead — they're exploring.
 The AI needs to navigate inventory, surface matching vehicles, compare trim levels, explain the difference between MSRP and dealer-adjusted price, calculate monthly payments for a 60-month term at the buyer's stated down payment, and then offer to book a test drive.
 Drivee cannot do any of that autonomously.
 The conversation stops at "great question, let me connect you with our team."

-Swirl's browser autonomy changes what's possible.
+Swirl's Browser Autonomy changes what's possible.
+Browser Autonomy means the AI visually guides buyers through comparisons, configurations, financing, and booking directly on the dealer's website, without the buyer needing to click, scroll, or navigate themselves.
 The AI navigates the dealer's actual website within the buyer's session — pulling live inventory, comparing configurations, running payment scenarios — while the conversation continues.
+This is powered by Agentic Orchestration: Swirl autonomously pulls from and acts on the dealer's existing systems of record, including 3D showroom files, OEM configurator data, inventory feeds, and CRM, without requiring any of those systems to be replaced.
 When BYD Al-Futtaim deployed Swirl, buyers were completing vehicle configurations and booking test drives without touching a single form or waiting for a callback.
-The result was a 27% engagement rate against an industry standard of 5–8% for conventional chat tools.
+The result was a 28% engagement rate against an industry standard of 5–8% for conventional chat tools.

 The question isn't whether your AI responds quickly.
 It's whether your AI can actually sell the car.
 Drivee fills the inbox.
 Swirl works the floor.